JohannesBooy/whipcrack/README.md

 * Easy to update
 * Easy to extend

+## Building with Gulp

+We use [Gulp](http://gulpjs.com/) to compile sass, contactinate js, and compress images.
+You'll need to be a little familiar with the command line but don't worry, it's nothing crazy.

+### Install

+* First you'll need to install [node.js](http://nodejs.org/)
+* Then, on the command line, navigate to your project directory and run `npm install`
+* To take advantage of automatic reloading, you'll need to install the [LiveReload browser plugin](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-) for your favorite browser.

+### Run

+Gulp has two very useful commands:

+#### `gulp`

+This runs gulp development mode, with un-minified CSS and browser refreshing.
+It will also tell gulp to listen for changed files.
+To exit this mode hit `ctrl-c`.

+#### `gulp preflight`

+This command makes the project ready for production by minifying the CSS, and compressing the images.
+This command runs only once.

 ## Let's take a tour:

 * **/_/:** The underscore directory is the library of resources relied upon by the rest of the project; images, stylesheets, JavaScript, Sass files, etc.